No Bull: Wade, Butler, Rondo stand ground on strong comments | FOX Sports

 Forman spoke for about 90 seconds and did not answer questions.

 The controversy is just the latest issue for a struggling team.
-The Bulls came into Friday’s game against the Miami Heat eighth in the Eastern Conference at 23-24 after missing the playoffs for the first time since 2008.
+The Bulls came into Friday’s game eighth in the Eastern Conference at 23-24 after missing the playoffs for the first time since 2008.

 The players held a lengthy meeting prior to the shootaround that Forman and executive vice president of basketball operations John Paxson were in on, and everyone involved said the younger players had a chance to speak.
 Hoiberg said he also met with Wade, Butler and Rondo on Thursday.